top of page

 Early 1980s thru 2016

 Having other, larger businesses to run -- Foggy reportedly once held custodial contracts for every U.S. Air Force base west of the Rockies -- he switched operations to macro-management, hoping to build it into a going concern by relying on the modestly-paid, living-on-grounds managers' business acumen and creative innovations -- all within hard-nosed directives, of course.
-He told them that since he lived so far away and seldom visited, they should act as if they owned the place, in order to gain the best sense of what needed to be done to improve it and increase business.
-Of course, any illusion of 'owning' could clash with reality as the place often straggled by under a fitful, small staff working on a starvation budget.
+He told them that since he lived so far away and seldom visited, they needed to think and act like they owned the place in order to gain the best sense of what needed to be done to improve it and thereby increase business.
+Of course, any illusion of 'owning' could clash with reality as the place often straggled by under a tiny staff working on a starvation budget.

-Again, this led to an epidemic of false rumors of some mysterious new 'owner' having snapped up the place every time a new manager appeared at the front office desk, displaying pronounced proprietary airs.
-(Absentee stewards, it seems, could all too easily cause such faulty assumptions.
-Over the decades, reviewers frequently referred to the place's hired managers as the actual 'owners', when of course they were only employees doing the absent, so-called steward's bidding by proxy.)
+Again, this led to an epidemic of false rumors of some mysterious new 'owner' having snapped up the place every time a new manager appeared at the front office desk displaying pronounced proprietary airs.
+(Having absentee stewards, it seems, could all too easily cause such faulty assumptions.
+Over the decades reviewers frequently referred to the place's hired managers as the 'owners', when of course they were only employees, doing the absent legal, absentee steward's bidding by proxy.)

-He finally did let go of operation, on January 19, 2016, after 34 years of alternately sitting on the place, letting it fester, and building it up.
-(His daughter, two-year co-manager Crystal, had earlier passed on his offer to let her take over the place permanently and eventually inherit it as not her cup of tea.)
+He finally did let go of operation on January 19, 2016, after 34 years alternately sitting on the place and letting it fester and building it up.
+(His daughter, two-year co-manager Crystal, had earlier passed on his offer to let her take over managing the place permanently and eventually inherit it as not her cup of tea.)

 For how much?
 A trip to the county court house, where it's public information, revealed the place went for $US 2.6 million.